-As the time goes by and humanity becomes more aware of the various environmental issues, we see more and more people trying to make a change by introducing eco-friendly upgrades to their homes.
+As time goes by and humanity becomes more aware of the various environmental issues, we see more and more people trying to make a change by introducing eco-friendly upgrades to their homes.
 Not only that, eco-friendly upgrades usually make the owners lives simpler and, in the long run, more affordable.
 Unfortunately, it seems that not all parts of a home are made equal, and while upgrading some of them requires nothing more than a simple layer of proper insulation, others are riddled with much more questions.
 It should not be any doubt that windows fall into the latter category.
-Let us then, take a look at some of the things you should know in order to find the windows that will suit your eco-friendly home the best.
+Let us then take a look at some of the things you should know in order to find the windows that will suit your eco-friendly home the best.

 The Question of Solar Gain

 The first and the most important function of any window is to allow certain amount of sunlight into a closed space, so the question of solar gain seems like a perfect place to start discussing environmental properties of a window.
 But what is a solar gain?
 Essentially, solar gain is a heating effect sun produces in some room.
 Although it is mostly determined by the strength of the sun and the effectiveness of the glazing, it can be also influenced by window’s size, position and shading.
 Ideally, windows should maximize solar gain in the winter, and control cooling requirements and glare in the summer.
 The number we use to determine how efficient is one window in doing that is called “G-value” (Europe) or “solar heat gain coefficient” (North America).
 Both of them range from 0-1, where higher value indicates more solar gain.

 Another way to check energy efficiency of some window is to determine its declaration energy label, which is determined by each country’s national body.
 No matter what the country may be, the higher the rating is, the more efficient a windows are.
 For example, according to British Fenestration Rating Council, the lowest rating the window has to score in order to be considered eco-friendly is C (on a scale from A to G), which means that that window features: